 The seriousness of the offense does not diminish strong workplace performance.

-Background checks are fair, unbiased instruments.
+Background checks are not fair, unbiased instruments.

 It is well documented that conviction history in the United States does not reflect the character of the person, but rather more accurately reflects the disparate impacts of racism in the criminal legal system, access to quality criminal defense representation, socio-economic status, and a host of other factors that track systemic inequality.